moth-quantum/QuantumArtHack/README.md

 Although quantum computers have a more obvious to see advantage in quantum tasks, nonetheless it is thought that we can see some advantages in tasks involving classical data loaded onto a quantum computer.
 Although pictures may not be 'the' data-type that will see an advantage from quantum computing, it is nonetheless the case that a lot of data can be input in an image-like format, and studying pictoral algorihtms is definitely way easier on the eyes than pure data-driven tasks!
 Also, with a quantum state representing an image, you can see the results of any quantum transformation of the picture as a new picture!
-Of course, it needs to be seen from many 'angles', but maybe it can help with visualizing what

 ## QPIXL algorithm